 In receive operations, an RXI interrupt request is generated when the RDRF flag in SSR is set to 1.
-If the RXI request is designated beforehand as a DTC activation source, the DTC will be activated by the RXI request, and the receive data will be transferred.
-The RDRF flag is cleared to 0 automatically when data is transferred by the DTC.
 If an error occurs, an error flag is set but the RDRF flag is not.
-Consequently, the DTC is not activated, instead, an ERI interrupt request is sent to the CPU.
+Consequently, an ERI interrupt request is sent to the CPU.
 Therefore, the error flag should be cleared.

 SCI operation can be disabled or enabled using the module stop control register.
 The initial setting is for SCI operation to be halted.
 Register access is enabled by clearing module stop mode.
-For details, refer to section 20, Power-Down Modes.
+For details, refer to section 16, Power-Down Modes.

-14.9.2 Break Detection and Processing
+10.9.2 Break Detection and Processing